AneriMehta/DivisibilityTestPrograms/README.md

 # DivisibilityTestPrograms
 Programs that can check whether the input is divisible by a certain number without using MODULO Operator.

+## Idea
+* To exploit the Divisibility rules for different numbers!!

 ## Contributing to this project
 * There are folders for each language
 * Add your program in the related folder as language/TestForNumber.extension